Skip to main content

 - Static : A service is connected to a fixed database namespace, using a database `prefix`

-globalDB contains an instances collection determining the known instances
+The globalDB contains an instances collection that defines the known instances by the system.

 Each database name is constructed using the following schema: